preprio/acme-lease/README.md

 To enable preview mode for content editing:

 1. Set `PREPR_ENV=preview` in your environment variables
-2. Add `?access_token=YOUR_TOKEN` to any URL
-3. The Prepr preview toolbar will appear at the bottom of the page
+2. The Prepr preview toolbar will appear at the bottom of the page

 ## Troubleshooting